Ice Clumping in the Bin

 Step-by-Step Repair Instructions

-One thing that bites people every time: the Opal’s bin sensor magnet can shift slightly inside the bin lid housing, and when it does, the machine thinks the bin is full prematurely, cuts harvest cycles short, and leaves you with a pile of half-formed nuggets that clump almost immediately — but nobody suspects the magnet because the symptom looks purely like an ice quality problem.
-Before you pull anything apart, run a strong rare-earth magnet slowly around the outside edge of the bin lid and watch whether the machine’s bin-full indicator flickers, because if it does, you’ve just found your real culprit in under two minutes.
+One thing that bites people every time: the Opal’s bin sensor magnet can shift slightly inside the bin lid housing.
+When it does, the machine thinks the bin is full prematurely, cutting harvest cycles short and leaving you with a pile of half-formed nuggets that clump almost immediately.
+Before diving into repairs, run a strong rare-earth magnet slowly around the outside edge of the bin lid and watch whether the machine’s bin-full indicator flickers.
+If it does, you’ve found your real culprit, and it took you less than two minutes!

-Remove all ice from the bin and wipe it completely dry with a microfiber cloth.
-Look for standing water at the bin floor — any visible pooling confirms that meltwater is not draining correctly.
-If the bin base is dry and ice still clumps, the problem is most likely a faulty door gasket allowing warm air infiltration.
+Start by removing all ice from the bin and wiping it completely dry with a microfiber cloth.
+Look for standing water at the bin floor—any visible pooling confirms that meltwater is not draining correctly.
+If the bin base is dry and ice still clumps, the problem is most likely a faulty door gasket allowing warm air to infiltrate.

 Close the bin lid and run your finger along the full perimeter of the gasket seal.
 A healthy gasket feels pliable and creates uniform resistance; a failing gasket feels stiff, cracked, or pulls away from the channel in spots.
 If you find any gaps or hardening, order a replacement bin gasket for the XPIO13BCPCT and press the new seal firmly into the retaining channel until it seats flush on all sides.